-When there is a stoppage in play, sports that employ a countdown timer will simply stop the timer, and once the play resumes, so does the timer.
+When there is a stoppage in play, sports that employ a countdown timer will stop the timer, and once the play resumes, so does the timer.
 On an analog watch, this is more difficult to handle.

 It may be acceptable to do so once, but games usually have several stoppages.
-It’s asking a lot of a referee to keep track of all of them, so it’s much easier to count up rather than down.
+It’s asking a lot of a referee to keep track of them, so it’s much easier to count up rather than down.

 The Discretion of The Referee

-For example, if a referee estimated the total stoppage time throughout one half of the soccer game to be 5 minutes, the referee would simply add 5 minutes to the match at the end of the half.
+For example, if a referee estimated the total stoppage time throughout one half of the soccer game to be 5 minutes, the referee would add 5 minutes to the match at the end of the half.

 In a professional soccer game, however, timekeeping is handled considerably more strictly, with an off-field assistant who keeps track of the length of the stoppages in the game.